Apple iPhone 7 full review

 However, while the GFXBench results are impressive, we must take them with a slight pinch of salt.
 Why?
 It's down to screen resolution.
 While the iPhone 7 features a display with a resolution of 750 x 1334 (326ppi), the Galaxy S7 for example features a much higher resolution at 1440 x 2560 (577ppi).
 This means that despite being similarly sized, the Galaxy S7 has to power more than double the number of pixels on the display.
 When running the same game, the S7 will require more power than the iPhone, a factor that will affect its benchmark results.

-In reality, both the Galaxy S7 and iPhone 7 are powerhouses when it comes to mobile gaming, and you shouldn't experience any real lag when using either smartphone in day-to-day life.
+In reality, both the Galaxy S7 and iPhone 7 were powerhouses when it came to mobile gaming, so you shouldn't experience any real lag when using either smartphone in day-to-day life.

 Anyway, back to the results.
 Lastly, we ran the JetStream benchmark which tests the speed of a smartphone's mobile browser - Safari, in the case of the iPhone 7, while Android smartphones often utilise Google's Chrome browser.
 The iPhone 7 destroyed the competition in this respect with a score of 160.2, blowing the Samsung Galaxy S7 (61), HTC 10 (44.1) and LG G5 (53.6) out of the water.
-In fact, Apple's iPhone 6s was the previous winner with a score of 113.8, proving that Safari is one of the best mobile browsers available today.
+In fact, Apple's iPhone 6s was the previous winner with a score of 113.8, proving that Safari was one of the best mobile browsers at the time (we think it still is).

 Take a look at the interactive graphic below to see how the iPhone 7 measures up to the competition: